MiskevichStanislav/MiskevichStanislav/README.md

 ### :woman_technologist: About Me :
 I am a web developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russian.

-- :telescope: I am studying to be a web developer at Yandex.The workshop.
+- :telescope: I am studying to be a web developer at Yandex.Practicum.

 - :seedling: In my free time, I improve my skills in the frontend and read articles and books about the backend